Energy balance and damage for dynamic brittle fracture from a nonlocal formulation: Conclusion

-Material failure is associated with a maximum energy dissipation condition of each bond and the energy of failure agrees with classic Griffith fracture energies for flat internal boundaries.
 Simulations show that cracks follow the location of maximum energy dissipation inside the intact material.
 The cracks appear as traction free internal boundaries and both simulation and theory show that they form the wake behind a moving strain concentration consistent with Linear Elastic Fracture Mechanics.